Producer: Minnesota Psychological Association

 This course is pre-approved for credit for Connecticut licensed professional counselors under Conn.
 Agencies Regs § 20-195cc-3(a)(1).
 This course qualifies for 1 continuing education credits.

-Jennifer L. Harrison, Ph.D., LP is a licensed clinical and forensic psychologist for Direct Care and Treatment – Forensic Services (DCT-FS) in St. Peter, Minnesota.
+Jennifer L. Harrison, Ph.D., LP earned her Ph.D. in Clinical Psychology with an emphasis in Forensics from the California School of Professional Psychology (CSPP) at Alliant International University.
+She is a licensed clinical and forensic psychologist for Direct Care and Treatment – Forensic Services (DCT-FS) in St. Peter, Minnesota.
 As a forensic examiner, she specializes in forensic evaluations to include competency to stand trial, criminal responsibility, civil commitment, and general and sexual violence risk assessment.
-Dr. Harrison also serves as a consultant with specialty in the delivery and implementation of a cognitive behavioral treatment known as Michael’s Game, a card game for the treatment of delusional ideas, in both inpatient and outpatient settings.
-She serves as adjunct faculty for the California School of Professional Psychology (CSPP) at Alliant International University, and teaches doctoral-level courses in meta-analysis and distance learning teaching methods.
-She also actively publishes meta-analytic research.
+Dr. Harrison also serves as a consultant with specialty in the delivery and implementation of a cognitive therapy known as Michael’s Game, a card game for the treatment of delusional ideas.
+She serves as adjunct faculty for CSPP at Alliant International University, as a primary reviewer with expertise in mental health and forensic psychology for Solutions IRB, and as a reviewer for forensically-related peer-reviewed journals.

-The speaker has indicated no conflicts of interest.
+The speaker has indicated there are no conflicts of interest.

 Trisha M. Kivisalu, Ph.D., R.Psych#2520.
 Dr. Kivisalu earned her Ph.D. in Clinical Psychology from the California School of Professional Psychology at Alliant International University.
 She is currently a Registered Psychologist with the College of Psychologists of British Columbia, and is a Nationally Registered Health Service Psychologist (#56258).
 She is a member of APA, CPA and the BC Psychological Association.
 Dr. Kivisalu has authored a number of meta-analytic studies examining reliability as it impacts psychologists in instrument selection, use and interpretation.
 She has presented on the topics of assessment/measurement, reliability, meta-analytic studies, teaching and training at local, national and international conferences across the US and Canada.
 She enjoys clinical practice, teaching/mentoring, supervision and research.